-Why unexpected direct traffic is showing in my Google Analytics?
+Why is there so many (direct) traffic showing in your Google Analytics?

-Finding out why you suddenly see lots 'direct traffic' sessions can be a bit tricky due to the lack of source information.
+Finding out why you suddenly see lots of direct traffic sessions on your GA can be a bit tricky due to the lack of source information.

 This post will help you determine what is causing this unexpected traffic and most importantly how to clean it from your reports so you can have accurate analytics.